 How to access the Views in the File Explorer from Windows 10 and Windows 8.1

 Both in Windows 10 and in Windows 8.1, the easiest way to launch File Explorer is to click or tap on its icon from the taskbar.
-However, there are other ways to do that, and you can read about them in these tutorials: 10 ways to open File Explorer in Windows 10 and 7 ways to open File Explorer in Windows 8.1.

 When File Explorer opens, you can see that it has a Ribbon and a lot more options than the old Windows Explorer did in Windows 7.
-However, for this tutorial we are only concerned with the View tab on the ribbon and how to use it efficiently.
+However, for this tutorial, we are only concerned with the View tab on the ribbon and how to use it efficiently.

 Click or tap on the View tab at the top, and look at the section called Layout.
 Here you can see the View options available: Icons (extra large, large, medium, small), List, Details, Tiles, and Content.